edwardcapriolo/tunit/README.md

 ```

 Because of the way threads work we can generally assume that the value of x will reach 10 in about 1 second.
-However we do not know for sure when threads will get scheduled.
-Also imagine if we are not using a hardcoded sleep(10) ms. Suppose that value was variable.
-One way to test that
+However, we do not know for sure when threads will get scheduled.
+Also what if we are not using a hardcoded sleep(10) ms?
+How might we test that?

 ```java
   @Test